figo2002/Zhuhai_Transit_Accessability/README.md

 # Zhuhai_Transit_Accessibility

 ## Objective
-The main objective of this study is to caculate and visulaize transit accessbility measures using Hansen type (citation needed) definitions for the city of Zhuhai.
+The main objective of this study is to calculate and visualize transit accessibility measures using Hansen type (citation needed) definitions for the city of Zhuhai.

 ## Why transit accessibility matters.